josemrodriguezf/josemrodriguezf.github.io/content/authors/admin/_index.md

 #       Recognized for contributions to scaling laws in deep learning.
 ---

 I currently work at California State University, Monterey Bay (CSUMB) with the [OpenET](https://explore.etdata.org/) team.
 My projects focus on assessing the impacts of water conservation actions in agriculture—such as crop switching, improving irrigation efficiency, fallowing land, and transitioning to non-agricultural uses—and their effects on consumptive water use and overall water budgets.
-I aim to evaluate the trade-offs between these actions and agricultural productivity, economic outcomes, and sustainability, as well as their contributions to the long-term resilience of basins and water systems.
-My goal is to inform water managers and policy makers on what types of water and land conservaton investments can achieve these outcomes.
+My overarching goal is to inform water managers and policymakers about which water and land conservation investments most effectively promote long-term sustainability and resilience.

+ My research takes an interdisciplinary approach to water systems, examining how water and land management strategies can advance groundwater sustainability; understanding the vulnerability of domestic wells; evaluating policies and economic instruments that balance agricultural productivity with groundwater sustainability; and assessing the socioeconomic impacts of drought on agriculture and rural economies.
+Most recently, my work has focused on cropland repurposing as a strategy to reduce water use and create more resilient landscapes.
+I have collaborated on multiple publications examining its potential benefits, trade-offs, governance challenges, and tools to support decision-making.

-I am also interested in collaborative research opportunities and field sites where these conservation strategies can be tested and evaluated to better understand their real-world impacts.
+I am always interested in collaborative research opportunities and case studies where water conservation strategies can be tested and evaluated to better understand their real-world impacts.

 | **Experience** | **Education** |
 |-----------------|----------------|